What is the value of my uninsured motorist claim?

 Conclusion and Disclaimer

 Every case is unique and your case must be evaluated independently based on the facts of your case and applicable law.
-I certainly hope the article contains some useful information, and if you have questions and are in Illinois, I would be glad to take time to speak with you.
+I certainly hope the article contains some useful information.
+If you have questions and are in Illinois, I would be glad to take time to speak with you.

 If your insurer is not paying you what you think you deserve, let us review your case.
-Call us at (312) 766-1000 or contact us and we'll call you.
+Call us at (312) 766-1000 or contact us and an uninsured motorist attorney will call you.
 This is a free no obligation consultation.

 Looking for more information on uninsured or underinsured motorist issues?
 Here are some great articles on our site: